kanna5/brave-byom-proxy/README.md

 ## Tips

-Although OpenAI doesn't return the model's reasoning in the chat completions API, you can add an instruction in the system prompt asking the model to append a `<think></think>` block to its response.
+Although OpenAI doesn't return the model's reasoning in the chat completions API, you can add an instruction in the system prompt asking the model to prepend a `<think></think>` block to its response.

 For example, I added this: